Tilko/SerDesJavaDataModelGenerator/README.md

 example.of.use.for.oneOf.type:
   MyTypeOrAReferenceToMyType: oneOf(MyType, String)  # the String can be resolved to a "MyType" object
-                                                     #    for example with a JSON reference,
+                                                     #    for example it could be a JSON reference
                                                      #    or an URL to an other yaml or JSON file ...
 ```
 ### `oneOf` validation details:
-To ensure the recognition of the right type between all the types alternatives, the different alternatives must be formally non-ambiguous,
+To ensure the recognition of the right type between all the types alternatives, the different alternatives must be formally non-ambiguous with each other.
 Here are the validation rules that are checked for you by the tool:
  - Only one alternative can be:
    - `String` or an `enum` type